shwetaaSawlani/JavaScriptt/Modul3/Strings.md

 | `.split(",")`        | Splits string into array                | `"a,b,c".split(",")` → `["a", "b", "c"]` |

+the only difference between slice and substring, that substring donot accept negative values.

 compare() does not exist directly; use localeCompare() instead.

 fromCharCode() and fromCodePoint() are static methods on the String class, not on string instances.